vlegout/libcloud/docs/compute/drivers/gandi.rst

 ===================================

-`Gandi SAS`_ is a registrar, web hosting and private and `public cloud`_ provider based in France with data centers in France, Luxembourg and USA.
+`Gandi SAS`_ is a registrar, web hosting and private and `public cloud`_ provider based in France with data centers in France and Luxembourg.

 .. figure:: /_static/images/provider_logos/gandi.png
     :align: center